shishirajm/SearchEngineResultsLookup/README.md

  # Addressing Performance
  - At code level, Parallel.foreach and Task.WhenAll can be combined and optimized to get best result querying.
+ - Debounce helps front end rendering to be quick.
  - Though problem looks small, this can easily grow into full blown application.
 Instead of 100 results it can go up to thousands with multiple people using it.
  - Caching would first cause the issue as memory chace scale up well beyond certain point.
  - Use the redis/elasticsearch cache on separate node, which can be used by different nodes in a cluster.